Bookmark This! Ep 19: Written in the stars

-In this Valentine's Day episode of The Straits Times literary podcast, journalists Olivia Ho and Toh Wen Li visit star-crossed lovers old and new, whether in Ian McEwan's tragic novel Atonement or hot-off-the-press home-grown anthology A View Of Stars.
-Listen at str.sg/JrKw
+In this Valentine's Day episode of The Straits Times literary podcast, journalists Olivia Ho and Toh Wen Li visit star-crossed lovers old and new, whether in Marilynne Robinson's latest novel Jack or William Shakespeare's beloved play As You Like It.

 Produced by: Olivia Ho, Toh Wen Li and Penelope Lee